 - Might not be compatible with all programs or games.

-- No proprietary drivers such as NVIDIA, ATI, are not included but can be installed via Drive Manager.
+- No proprietary drivers such as NVIDIA, or ATI, are not included but can be installed via Drive Manager.

 - Some software may be outdated due to less frequent updates.